Aerendir/bundle-stripe/Resources/docs/Frontend-Integration.md

 We can use:

 * [Checkout](https://stripe.com/docs/checkout/tutorial), that is a javascript based modal box that is served directly by the Stripe's secured servers;
 * [Stripe.js](https://stripe.com/docs/custom-form), that is a javascript file loaded directly from the Stripe's secure servers that silently sends the form data to Stripe and returns the token.
-The user never knows that something is happening on the bakcground.
+The user never knows that something is happening on the background.

 This second option is the one we have implemented in Stripe Bundle as we want the user fills a form rendered on our pages using the Symfony's form types and that he never notice that we are communicating with Stripe: all MUST happen in the background.

 So, **THIS IS THE STRIPE FLOW FOLLOWED BY THE SERENDIPITY HQ STRIPE BUNDLE**:

-1. We create a form type, let's call it `PremiumType`, with the fields we like (they can be what we like: a set of features to select or what you like;
+1. We create a form type, let's call it `PremiumType`, with the fields we like (they can be what we like: a set of features to select or what you like);
 2. To this form type we add the Stripe Bundle `CreditCardStripeTokenType` that will contain the token returned by Stripe (yes, Stripe will return your app a token - be patient :) );
-3. On our page, we will render our form `FeatureType`;
+3. On our page, we will render our form `PremiumType`;
 4. In the form we will simply include the template `StripeBundle::creditCardForm.html.twig` to render the form where the customer will give us his credit card info;
 5. We'll add to the form a button to submit the entire form;